shreyas07-master/Conveyor-belt-in-Robotics-and-automation/README.md

 1. We can apply or implement the conveyor belt in the assembly line robotic arm in the manufacturing and production plants.

-2. another one is , some of them is apllied in the autonomous mobile robot and mobile related robots to convey or move the parts which is loaded or kept on it.
+2. Another one is , some of them is apllied in the autonomous mobile robot and mobile related robots to convey or move the parts which is loaded or kept on it.

-these are the another examples of this application paramter regarding above mentioned perspectives Smart warehouses (Amazon, Flipkart)
+These are the another examples of this application paramter regarding above mentioned perspectives Smart warehouses (Amazon, Flipkart)

 1. Automotive assembly lines